Spaces And Organizations

 Tags

-Reusing reports and setting tags to Global scope is especially useful for agencies onboarding a new client or enterprises rolling out a new regional Space with a standardized setup.
+Duplicating reports and setting tags to Global scope is especially useful for agencies onboarding a new client or enterprises rolling out a new regional Space with a standardized setup.

 Moving Profiles Across Spaces

 You cannot move a profile from one Space to another directly from the interface.
-You have two options:
+You have two options.

 Do it yourself